Hush (1998 film): Reception

-Hush has earned a 14% freshness rating on Rotten Tomatoes movie review website based on 42 reviews.
+Hush holds a 12% approval rating on review aggregator Rotten Tomatoes, based on 41 reviews with an average rating of 3.5/10.
 The site's consensus states: "A ridiculous but wholly predictable potboiler with performances ranging from comatose to hysterical."
+Metacritic, which uses a weighted average, gave the film a score of 18/100, based on 14 critics, indicating "overwhelming dislike".
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Roger Ebert has been quoted as saying that Hush is "the kind of movie where you walk in, watch the first 10 minutes, know exactly where it's going, and hope devoutly that you're wrong.
 It's one of those Devouring Woman movies where the villainess never plays a scene without a drink and a cigarette, and the hero is inattentive to the victim to the point of dementia."

 Jessica Lange earned a Golden Raspberry Award nomination for Worst Actress, losing to the Spice Girls for Spice World.